Gelora Bung Karno Sports Complex

-The sports complex host a main stadium with a capacity of 77,193 seats, athletic stadium, football fields, aquatic stadium, tennis stadiums (indoor and outdoor), hockey, baseball and archery fields, and several indoor gymnasiums.
-It is named after Sukarno, Indonesia's first president and the sitting president during its development and initial opening.
-It is the largest and one of the oldest sport complex in Jakarta and Indonesia, and also one of the largest in Southeast Asia.
-The Gelora Bung Karno Stadium is the main building within this sports complex.
-The abbreviation Gelora also means "vigorous" (like the flame or ocean wave) in Indonesian language.

-Other than hosting numbers of sports facilities, the sports complex is also a popular place for people of Jakarta to do physical exercises; jogging, bicycling, aerobics and calisthenics especially during weekend.

 History

-After the Asian Games Federation declared Jakarta to host the 1962 Asian Games in 1958, the minimum requirement that yet to be met by the Jakarta was the availability of a multi-sport complex.
+After the Asian Games Federation declared Jakarta to host the 1962 Asian Games in 1958, the minimum requirement that was yet to be met by Jakarta was the availability of a multi-sport complex.
 In response to this, President Sukarno issued Presidential Decree No. 113/1959 dated 11 May 1959 about the establishment of the Asian Games Council of Indonesia (DAGI) led by Minister of Sports Maladi.
 Sukarno, as an architect and civil engineering graduate, proposed a location near M. H. Thamrin Boulevard and Menteng, namely the area of Karet, Pejompongan, or Dukuh Atas.
-Friedrich Silaban, a renowned architect who accompanied Sukarno to review the location by helicopter, disagreed with the selection of Dukuh Atas because he argued the construction of a sports complex in the center the future downtown area will potentially create a massive traffic congestion.
+Friedrich Silaban, a renowned architect who accompanied Sukarno to review the location by helicopter, disagreed with the selection of Dukuh Atas because he argued the construction of a sports complex in the center of the future downtown area will potentially create massive traffic congestion.
 Sukarno agreed and instead assigned the Senayan area with an area of approximately 300 hectares.

-The first pole erection was done symbolically by Sukarno on 8 February 1960.
+The first pole erection was done symbolically by Sukarno and Soviet First Deputy Premier Anastas Mikoyan on 8 February 1960.
 Construction of Istora was completed in May 1961.
-The secondary stadium, Swimming Stadium and Tennis Stadium followed in December 1961.
+The secondary stadium, Swimming Stadium, and Tennis Stadium followed in December 1961.
 The main stadium was completed on 21 July 1962, a month before the games.

+The sports complex hosts a main stadium with a capacity of 77,193 seats, athletic stadium, football fields, aquatic stadium, tennis stadiums (indoor and outdoor), hockey, baseball and archery fields, and several indoor gymnasiums.
+Built over 279 hectares of land, it is the largest sports complex in Indonesia.
+The Gelora Bung Karno Stadium is the main building within this sports complex.
+The abbreviation Gelora also means "vigorous" (like the flame or ocean wave) in the Indonesian language.
+Other than hosting several sports facilities, the sports complex is also a popular place for people of Jakarta to do physical exercises; jogging, bicycling, aerobics, and calisthenics, especially during the weekend.